 Hassan Al Thawadi: No discussions with Neymar over World Cup ambassadorial role

-PSG may have roped in Neymar for a record €222 million from Barcelona but that doesn’t guarantee him an ambassadorial role for the 2022 World Cup in Qatar.
+Hassan Al Thawadi, the secretary general for the committee in charge of the 2022 World Cup, has denied reports that Neymar is in line to be an ambassador for the showpiece in Qatar.

+PSG signed the Brazilian for a record €222 million from Barcelona, and the French club have been owned by the Qatar Investment Authoritiy (QIA) since 2011.

-While there have been suggestions that the Brazilian skipper will be the face of the World Cup in the Arab region, Hassan Al Thawadi, the Secretary General of the Supreme Committee for Delivery and Legacy (SC) has dispelled such talk.
+But while there have been suggestions that the Brazilian skipper will be the face of the World Cup in the Arab region, Al Thawadi played down their significance.

 “Let me tell you that PSG and Qatar’s World Cup are two independent projects.
-We are not interlinked.
+We are not interlinked," he said.

 “With regards to Neymar being the brand ambassador, he is a big star and if he continues in this way he will be one of the biggest stars.
-However, currently there are no plans,” he informed.
+However, currently there are no plans,” Al Thawadi said.

 He further explained as to which qualities they look for when a legend is brought onboard.
 He cited the example of Xavi Hernandez, who currently plies his trade for Qatar’s Al Sadd club.